 Students will learn to critically examine and evaluate scientific research in relation to practice via their classroom instruction, thesis, dissertation, and practicum placements.
 Throughout training, an ecological model that acknowledges the influence of the individual, as well as social, environmental, and policy variables will be employed.
-This allows for training students to engage in scientifically-informed assessment, intervention and prevention, community outreach, consultation, and supervision within a culturally diverse landscape, with a focus on underserved rural communities.
-The program is designed to prepare students for entry into the health service psychology profession, meeting North Carolina licensure application requirements as a psychologist.
+This allows for training students to engage in scientifically informed assessment, intervention and prevention, community outreach, consultation, and supervision within a culturally diverse landscape, with a focus on underserved rural communities.